Anxiety

 Relaxation, touch and massage therapies may be helpful for reducing anxiety.

-In people with serious illness or approaching the end of life, look for signs of anxiety:
+In people with serious illness or approaching the end of life, look for signs of anxiety such as:

 • restlessness